 - PASTE BADGE URL – URL assertions are "baked" into a badge image so that a badge can be verified by various services (for example, a badge backpack).
 Sometimes, a badge doesn't have an image associated with it, or is otherwise not downloaded, and can be added to a backpack service by inputting the Assertion URL.

 - JSON - When viewing your badge, there may be a "View JSON" button.
 You can select it, then select "Copy to Clipboard."
-When uploading your badge, paste the badge's JSON into the dialog box for easy upload.
+When uploading your badge, select the "Advanced" and paste the badge's JSON into the dialog box for easy upload.

 Several LMSs including Blackboard and D2L/Brightspace award Open Badges.
 These badges can be stored in a Badgr Backpack if they adhere to current Open Badges specifications.
 The IssuerJS is a modal pop-up that guides users through the process of adding a badge to a backpack.

 Depending on the LMS, you may see buttons that read, Publish Badge to Mozilla, Publish to Mozilla or Publish to Badgr Backpack.
 You may choose any of these options or buttons.

 In your LMS, navigate to the badge award.

 Find the sharing buttons for the badge.
 In the above example, these are located on the right side of the badge.
 Any of these options will produce a means to send your badge to a Backpack